-Heavy Rotation is a monthly column focused on an LP in my collection.
+Heavy Rotation is a column focused on an LP in my collection.
 This month I’m discussing Cyndi Lauper, She’s So Unusual, Epic/Sony, CBS Inc. Portrait – 25-3P-486A1/B1, w/blue obi strip, 1st Japanese pressing.

 Like many critically acclaimed albums, the road to its recording, recognition and success was not an easy one.
 She’s So Unusual was released on October 14, 1983 by a then 30-year-old Lauper who, three years earlier had been wondering if she’d ever return to singing following a series of setbacks that saw her waiting tables at IHOP to make ends meet.
-In 1980, recovering from vocal chord surgery that left her career in doubt, she was reckoning with the break up of her band and an $80,000 lawsuit filed by a disgruntled manager that forced her into personal bankruptcy.
+In 1980, recovering from vocal cord surgery that left her career in doubt, she was reckoning with the break up of her band and an $80,000 lawsuit filed by a disgruntled manager that forced her into personal bankruptcy.
 As her voice slowly came back, she started gigging again in local New York clubs where A&R scouts noticed her four-octave singing range.
 It was in one of these clubs where Lauper and David Wolff crossed paths, with Wolff taking over as her manager and securing a recording contract with Portrait Records, a subsidiary of Epic.

 Recording took place through spring and summer of 1983 at New York’s Record Plant with parent company Epic annointing Rick Chertoff as Lauper’s producer for the album.
 Lauper was backed by Chertoff and musicians he had recently worked with including Eric Bazilian, Rob Hyman, Richard Termini and Peter Wood.
 It's been reported that in the studio Lauper was clear on the direction she wanted for the album, but initially had her vision rebuffed.
 She was asked to front songs she wanted nothing to do with and was left feeling disheartened before Chertoff, the musicians and she were able to come to an amicable impasse and start laying tracks to tape.
 Three songs were cut in relatively quick succession; “When You Were Mine,” “Money Changes Everything” and “All Through The Night.”